What can we help you find?

 • Annuities

 An annuity gives you a set income for a defined period, or for the rest of your life.
 It’s great for reliability (you’ll always receive the same income), but not so great if you need extra cash for an emergency or a one-off purchase.
-You may also get locked into whatever rate is available when you buy it – which may not be great when interest rates are at all-time lows.
+You may also get locked into whatever rate is available when you buy it – which may not be great if interest rates are low.

 • Dividend investing